Trump downplays white nationalism threat after massacre

 In Florida, Cesar Sayoc, who had decorated his van with Trump propaganda, was accused of mailing explosives last fall to Democratic Party officials and media members, many of whom had been criticized by the president.
 The president said Sayoc had been “insane” long before he became a Trump fan.

-Last month, a former Coast Guard official was accused of stockpiling weapons in a plot to kill media members and liberal politicians as part of a plan to transform the U.S. into a white ethno-state.
+Last month, a former Coast Guard official was accused of stockpiling weapons in a plot to kill media figures and liberal politicians as part of a plan to transform the U.S. into a white ethno-state.
 It took more than a week for Trump to respond to the plot, which he deemed “a shame.”

 Many experts who track violent extremists have identified white nationalism as a growing threat in the U.S. and abroad.
-In January, for example, the New York-based Anti-Defamation League said that domestic extremists killed at least 50 people in the U.S. in 2018, up from 37 in 2017, and said, “White supremacists were responsible for the great majority of the killings, which is typically the case.”
+In January, for example, the New York-based Anti-Defamation League said domestic extremists killed at least 50 people in the U.S. in 2018, up from 37 in 2017, and said, “White supremacists were responsible for the great majority of the killings, which is typically the case.”

 Some critics have accused U.S. authorities of not dedicating adequate resources to stem a threat of domestic terrorism.
 However, The Washington Post reported last week that internal FBI data showed more domestic terror suspects were arrested last year than those allegedly inspired by international terror groups.

-Associated Press writers Jill Colvin and Michael Kunzelman in Washington and Alexandra Jaffe in Mt.
-Pleasant, Iowa, contributed reporting.
+Associated Press writers Jill Colvin and Michael Kunzelman in Washington and Alexandra Jaffe in Mount Pleasant, Iowa, contributed to this report.

 Follow Lemire on Twitter at http://twitter.com/@JonLemire